ClusterHQ/build.clusterhq.com/README.rst

 After pushing a change to ``staging``, it takes about 10 minutes for the Docker image build to finish.
 The status is available `here <https://registry.hub.docker.com/u/clusterhq/build.clusterhq.com/builds_history/46090/>`_.
+You will need to a member of the ``clusterhq`` group on Docker Hub in order to click on build id's to see detailed information about build progress or errors.

 Create a staging server
 =======================